hearbenchmark/hearbenchmark.com/docs/hear2021-committee-members.md

-**Philippe Esling** is an associate professor and researcher in machine learning and artificial intelligence applied to music at IRCAM, where I am head of the ACIDS research group.
+**Philippe Esling** is an associate professor and researcher in machine learning and artificial intelligence applied to music at IRCAM, where he is head of the ACIDS research group.
 He teaches computer science and mathematics at Sorbonne Université (Formerly UPMC - Paris 6) and machine learning in the ATIAM Masters.
 He also participates in ecological monitoring and metagenetics research